 Reducing our Carbon Footprint

 U.S. Bank Stadium aims to reduce its carbon footprint in all areas of operations including but not limited to: water reduction, waste reduction/diversion, energy efficiency, sustainable purchasing, and alternative transportation promotion.
-U.S. Bank Stadium aims to become a zero-waste facility, where 90% of all waste is either compostable or recyclable.
+U.S. Bank Stadium aims to become a zero-waste facility, where 90% of all waste is either compostable, recyclable, reused, or donated.

 Low flow fixtures are used throughout the stadium.
 These minimize the amount of water used for each flush.